Skip to Main Content

 Color and lighting correction in Apple iMovie

-If you want the program to make some informed artistic choices for you rather than going it completely on your own, you can apply a Theme.
+If you want the program to make some informed artistic choices for you rather than go it completely on your own, you can apply a Theme.
 This option hides in the Settings panel that you open from a link below the movie preview.
-There are 14 to choose from, and they apply titles and transitions for a unified viewing experience.
+You have 14 themes to choose from, and they apply titles and transitions for a unified viewing experience.
 Newscast and Travel are two of the more engaging options.
 The latter shows your movie's location on a map.

 Apple iMovie Themes

 The same is true for the wonderful Trailers feature, which boasts stirring orchestral background music.
-But the real beauty of Trailers is that it teaches you real movie production processes by using an outline, storyboard, and shot list, telling you exactly what type of shots to include when, and how long they should last.
+But the real beauty of Trailers is that it teaches you professional movie production processes by using an outline, storyboard, and shot list, telling you exactly what type of shots to include and when, as well as how long they should last.

 Time effects are simple and powerful, too.
 Freeze-frame is applied with a simple click, and you can then adjust the time of the freeze.
 You can choose Fast or Slow, or you can enter a speed percent for slowdowns and speedups.
 Selecting Reverse doesn't stop you from using those timing changes, which is handy.

-What other programs call "effects," iMovie calls Clip Filters, and you get at these not from the menu section that includes Transitions and Titles, but from the eighth button (out of nine) above the preview window.
-There are some nifty filters here, including X-ray, Duo-Tone, and Sci-Fi, along with several black-and-white and retro looks.
+What other programs call effects, iMovie calls Clip Filters, and you get at them not from the menu section that includes Transitions and Titles, but from the eighth button (out of nine) above the preview window.
+The app includes some nifty filters here, including X-ray, Duo-Tone, and Sci-Fi, along with several black-and-white and retro looks.

-There aren't anywhere near as many transitions available as you get in Premiere Elements or the other consumer editors, but there are some fun ones, nevertheless, including page peel, cube spin, and mosaic.
+You won't find anywhere near as many transitions available as you get in PowerDirector, Premiere Elements, or the other enthusiast-level editors, but there are some fun ones, nevertheless, including page peel, cube spin, and mosaic.

 Titles and Audio in iMovie

 Titling and text in iMovie is nicely done.
 After choosing from a selection of well-designed title styles you can enter text and edit right in the preview window.
-Many of the title options animate in and out, and there's no problem with changing font, size, and alignment.
-You even get the good old Star Wars scrolling text effect if you want that.
+Many of the title options animate in and out.
+You can change the font, size, and alignment.
+You even get the good old Star Wars scrolling text effect if you want.

 Title options in iMovie on iOS